Join America’s Largest Youth Development Organization

 Show off your skills!

 Marathon County 4-H youth are encouraged to showcase their skills through judging events, available at the Wisconsin Valley Fair.
-Most judging will happen during the week of the fair, Tuesday, August 1 – Sunday, August 6, 2017, however there are some departments that utilize pre-judging events.
-(Cloverbuds do not enter competitive exhibits in the county fairs, but showcase their exhibits to judges for participation ribbons.)
+Most judging will happen during the week of the fair, Tuesday, July 31 – Sunday, August 5, 2018, however there are some departments that utilize pre-judging events.
+(Cloverbuds do not enter competitive exhibits in the county fair, but showcase their exhibits to judges for participation ribbons).

 4-Hers track their progress by maintaining records.
 At the end of each 4-H year, members are encouraged to fill out Project Award Forms, which are evaluated by a committee of Marathon adult and youth leaders, who recommend eligible youth for awards to be presented at the 4-H Awards Banquet.